kent-map/kent/landscape/river-dour/README.md

 #

+Approximately four miles long, the River Dour is a small chalk stream which passes unobtusively through the urban landscape, its pre-industrial and industrial glories almost silenced as it gurgles under culverts and along footpaths to the Port of Dover.

 **Wolverton**
-With one of its tributaries rising in the small hamlet of Wolverton, the River Dour is a small chalk stream that flows to the Port of Dover.
-Approximately four miles long, the Dour passes unobtusively through the urban landscape, its pre-industrial and industrial glories almost silenced as it gurgles under culverts and along footpaths.
+A tributary of the Dour, the Drellingore, rises in the small hamlet of Wolverton, feeding into the River Dour near Bushy Ruff.
+In the 1930s it was said to flow every five to seven years. [^ref] "News in Brief."
+Times, 15 Feb.
+1937, p.
+9. The Times Digital Archive, link.gale.com/apps/doc/CS151990351/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=da3ee393.
+Accessed 20 Feb.
+2025.

 <br><br>
 A Bronze Age settlement at Wolverton and the remains of a Bronze Age boat near the Harbour indicate that the river may have been used by traders.
+<br><br>

 <param ve-image url="https://en.wikipedia.org/wiki/River_Dour#/map/0">

 **Temple Ewell**